zhiyu-kang/AoU-Tutorial/README.md

 - **In Cohort Builder**, reference concept sets directly when defining inclusion or exclusion criteria.
 - **In Dataset Builder**, attach concept sets under Select Concept Sets (Rows) to pull the corresponding clinical or survey records into your dataset.
 ---
-### Mapping Phecode to OMOP concept ids
+### Mapping Phecode to OMOP standard concept ids
-PheCodes group diagnosis codes for phenotyping, but All of Us uses OMOP concept IDs.
+PheCodes group diagnosis codes for phenotyping, but All of Us uses OMOP strandard concept IDs.
 The mapping follows this hierarchy:
-**PheCode → ICD-9/ICD-10 → OMOP Concept ID (SNOMED for EHR)** For example, PheCode 714.1 ("rheumatoid arthritis") maps to ICD-9 code 714 and ICD-10 codes M05/M06, which then map to 410 OMOP concept IDs with corresponding SNOMED codes.
+**PheCode → ICD-9/ICD-10 → OMOP standard Concept ID (SNOMED for EHR).**
+For example, PheCode 714.1 ("rheumatoid arthritis") maps to ICD-9 code 714 and ICD-10 codes M05/M06, which then map to 410 OMOP concept IDs with corresponding SNOMED codes.
 #### Key Resources:
-- [Phecode Map](https://phewascatalog.org/phewas/#phe12): PheCode to ICD mappings
+- [Phecode Map](https://phewascatalog.org/phewas/#phe12): PheCode to source vocabulary mappings.
-- [ATHENA](https://athena.ohdsi.org/): Search OMOP concept IDs by ICD codes (This is also provided in Workbench)
+- [ATHENA](https://support.researchallofus.org/hc/en-us/articles/360039285732-Athena-OHDSI-database-for-OMOP-codes): Search OMOP concept IDs by ICD codes.
 > See [Exploring Concepts with OMOP and SQL](https://support.researchallofus.org/hc/en-us/articles/360039585491-Exploring-Concepts-with-OMOP-and-SQL) for details
 #### Example workflow:
-1. SQL within Workbench:
+**SQL within Workbench:**
 - Download the CSV file containing ICDs mapped from your identified PheCode
 - Run the mapping notebook: [Mapping ICD to SNOMED](extra/ICD_to_SNOMED.ipynb)
 - This will output csv files, including mapped OMOP lists
 - To use these code, you can use the concept quick add function in cohort bulider by copy and paste the list.

----
-2. R:
+**Using ATHENA and R:**
 - Download the mapping dictionary provided by [OHDSI Athena](https://athena.ohdsi.org/).
 - Run the mapping R script:
 - Upload output lists to All of Us for share and reuse.

+---
 ## Module 3: Multimodal Predictor Assembly

 ### Dataset Builder